Shop offers step back in time

 Even though he’s a collector of a different stripe, Ken Klein got that message pretty early on.
 So, he has relieved his children of the burden of his paraphernalia.

-He has art — A bi-plane and sailboat made of copper that are weather vanes.
+He has art—A bi-plane and sailboat made of copper that are weather vanes.
 A huge canvas of a surfer.
-A wicker heron.
+A whicker heron.
 He has contracted with local artists to exhibit.
 He is actively looking for consignments and does buy artifacts.

 “So, I figured what the heck.
 I decided to give it a try.
 So far, everyone who has come in has really liked the stuff because it is different.
 They especially like the old stuff, the historical documents.
 There’s just not a lot of places that have them, and I’ve got a lot of them.”